 Important!
 You cannot drive to Stoos itself, but it can be reached by cable car from Morschach or by funicular from Schwyz.
 So if you are driving, leave your car at one of the big parking areas in Schwyz (see the exact location on the maps below).
 Parking in Schwyz costs about 1 CHF per hour.

 We highly recommend taking the ultra-modern railway funicular from Schwyz to Stoos (vs. cable car from Morschach).
 Not only it arrives higher in the village and saves you some walking for this hike, but it’s also the steepest funicular railroad in the world (110% gradient!).
-It would be worth visiting Stoos just for a ride on this cool train, not even to mention the incredibly beautiful scenery along this ridge hike.
 See here for the opening hours and prices for Stoos railways.

 Once you get to Stoos, follow the signs to the Klingenstock chairlift (indicated as Sesselbahn Klingenstock Talstation).
-This chairlift is located a bit higher in the village, and it takes about 10 minutes to walk there from Stoos funicular railway.
+This chairlift is located a bit higher in the village, and it takes about 10 minutes to walk there from Stoos Funicular Railway.

 If you feel like making a full-day hiking trip, you could also skip the cable car and hike to Klingenstock.
 But if you are like us and want to see the best views with minimal effort, just take the cable car and save your energy for the ridge hike!